dmitrybirin/python_address_book/README.md

 python run.py
 ```

+## Features

+You can use the following commands:

+### list
+lists the whole address book info

+### add
+add new person to the list
+you can't add the person with the same name as already existed

+### delete
+delete teh person by exact name

+### search
+search the whole book names for the query

+### exit
+exit the app

 ## What hasn't been done yet

 - [ ] Available Commands refactoring, too messy in the run.py